wp-graphql/wp-graphql-woocommerce/docs/local-testing.md

 If everything is how it should be you should get all passing tests.
 ![WPUnit test results](images/wpunit-results.png)

-## Writing your first WooGraphQL and WPGraphQL WPUnit test
+## Writing your first WPGraphQL for WooCommerce and WPGraphQL WPUnit test

 This rest of this guide walk through creating a competent WPUnit test and implemented the functionality needed to ensure that test passed.
 For the most part everything used here can be used when making changes to WPGraphQL as well as many of the WPGraphQL extensions created by @jasonbahl, myself and the WPGraphQL community.